 In Copenhagen, adult cargo e bikes are widespread and many have become taxis, while in Poland, entrepreneurs, public institutions, and NGOs can borrow electric cargo bikes to increase business and customer services.

-Many countries are already working to achieve the goals for sustainable zero-emission urban mobility, as set by the EU targets by 2030.
+Many countries and electric bicycle manufacturer are already working to achieve the goals for sustainable zero-emission urban mobility, as set by the EU targets by 2030.
 A single cargo bike replaces the use of a commercial vehicle usually powered by diesel and saves almost 5 tons of carbon in the atmosphere every year, allowing cities to decongest traffic from certain types of commercial vehicles.

 So, other European countries have favored the purchases of these types of bikes with taxation and subsidies.
 Purchase of traditional cargo bikes and electric cargo bikes, up to a maximum of 2 thousand euros.